 Approximately 15% of the world’s population has OA.19 With a staggering 630 million suffering from OA it is increasingly becoming a burden on healthcare systems.
 Consequently, many scientists and engineers have been hard at work developing cost-effective alternatives to knee replacement surgeries.
 Recently two promising innovative approaches have been gaining popularity for the treatment of severe knee OA

-- Knee exoskeletons and bionics artificially enhance knee strength while simultaneously unloading the entire joint.
+- Knee exoskeletons and bionics artificially enhance knee strength while simultaneously offloading the entire joint.

 - Stem cell therapy aims to help patients increase the regenerative capacity of their own joint tissue.

 Knee Bionics & Exoskeletons

 Bionics and exoskeletons augment joint function by enhancing your strength above and beyond what your body could produce naturally in an unassisted manner.
 You can think about these devices as instantly adding extra muscle mass to your legs.
-Products in this category typically have motorized, pneumatic and/or spring hinges that provide a dual benefit as they not only increase the strength of the knee but they also provide joint distraction – unloading all three compartments of the knee joint.
-Tri-compartment unloading has been identified by healthcare professionals as a best practice for the conservative management of osteoarthritis.
+Products in this category typically have motorized, pneumatic and/or spring hinges that provide a dual benefit as they not only increase the strength of the knee but they also provide joint distraction – offloading all three compartments of the knee joint.
+Tri-compartment offloading has been identified by healthcare professionals as a best practice for the conservative management of osteoarthritis.
 Further, reducing the compressive force on the knee joint is also the focal point of weight loss and dieting – a gold standard treatment for Osteoarthritis.
-A recent study showed that knee bionics can reduce compression forces across the joint by over 40%.20 This is a significant advancement over traditional knee braces that do not enhance strength and are only able to unload one compartment at a time.
+A recent study showed that knee bionics can reduce compression forces across the joint by over 40%.20 This is a significant advancement over traditional knee braces that do not enhance strength and are only able to offload one compartment at a time.
 Since over half of OA patients have degenerative changes in more than one compartment of the knee, these technologies can be particularly effective for the majority of individuals suffering from moderate-severe osteoarthritis.21